 – Open-circuit In an open-circuit SCBA, air is exhaled directly into the ambient atmosphere.

 – Closed-Circuit In a closed-circuit SCBA, exhaled air is recycled by removing the carbon dioxide with an alkaline scrubber and by replenishing the consumed oxygen with oxygen from a solid, liquid, or gaseous source.

-– Is the atmosphere IDLH or is it likely to become IDLH?
+– Is the 40 hour HAZWOPER atmosphere IDLH or is it likely to become IDLH?
 If yes, a positive-pressure SCBA should be used.
 A positive-pressure SAR with an escape SCBA may also be used.

 – Is the duration of air supply sufficient for accomplishing the necessary tasks?
 If no, a larger cylinder should be used, a different respirator should be chosen, and/or the work plan should be modified.

 – Will the bulk and weight of the SCBA interfere with task performance or cause unnecessary stress?
 If yes, use of a SAR may be more appropriate if conditions permit.

 – Will temperature effects compromise respirator effectiveness or cause added stress in the worker?
 If yes, the workperiod should be shortened or the mission postponed until the temperature changes.